Have you ever noticed your bearded dragon puffs out his neck repeatedly?

 It’s a simple way for your reptile to show you how much they love and appreciate what you do for them!

-We have an exciting post on how to tell if your bearded dragon is happy that has been extremely popular, and many bearded dragon owners have loved it, so we wanted to share it with you here.
+We have an exciting post on how to tell if bearded dragons are happy that has been extremely popular, and many bearded dragon owners have loved it, so we wanted to share it with you here.

 What Should I Do If My Bearded Dragon Puffs Up?